Online Help

 FILETYPE=ASCII Configuration

-Signing and encrypting update packets
+Signing and encrypting an update packet

-In order to verify/decrypt the packets, the following certificates and keys of the PKI must be uploaded to the router in the Administration menu on the Certificates page:
+In order to verify/decrypt the packets, the following certificates and keys of the PKI must be uploaded to the router in the Administration menu on the Certificates page.

 • CA certificate on which the PKI is based